• Skip to main content

 This portable generator is a great solution if you’re looking for a combination of RV shore power and outdoor power.
 By combining high capacity sockets and GFCI household outlets, you can keep your rig powered and use appliances while you relax outdoors.
 That added protection also makes it a good choice if you need power for your work site equipment.

-Running on gasoline, this generator has a maximum output of 9,375 watts of peak power and 7,500 watts of sustained power.
+Running on gasoline, this portable generator has a maximum output of 9,375 watts of peak power and 7,500 watts of sustained power.
 Switch to propane, and output drops to 8,400 watts of peak power and 6,750 watts of sustained power.
 An electric starter comes standard, but the battery isn’t directly charged by the engine.
 Instead, flipping a switch connects it to the generator for fast recharging.
 This portable generator is not CARB certified.

-With a full gas tank, the #100296 has a runtime of 8 hours at 50% load.
+With a full gas tank, the #100165 has a runtime of 8 hours at 50% load.
 When connected to a 20 lb. propane tank, it can run up to 5.5 hours at 50% load.
 It makes 74 dB of noise at at 20 feet.

 If you need to power a TV or computer, look elsewhere.
-While this generator has a voltage regulator, it does not have a pure sine wave inverter.
+While this portable generator has a voltage regulator, it does not have a pure sine wave inverter.
 Champion’s “Intelligauge” digital display lets you see the current output voltage, current frequency and hours of operation.

 This generator weighs just over 200 lbs.
 It comes with a folding handle and flat-free wheels, making it easy to move short distances.